beatass/Transformation-project-dw_matrix/README.md

 # Transformation project, i.e. Matrix - learn the rules of the game

-There are specific topics from 5 days challenge initialized by Vladimir Alekseichenko in his MATRIX (part one) project, posted in 10-14.02.2020.
+There are specific topics from **5 days challenge** initialized by Vladimir Alekseichenko in his **MATRIX** (part one) project, posted in 10-14.02.2020 in online form.

 ## Description of particular days: